jasondcater/sol-sys-2/README.md

 # 3D/Web GL Solar System Model

 This is a 3D model of the Solar System that renders in the browser which makes it easy to implement in other projects, such as games or front ends for scientific models.
 This system can render either Keparian Orbital Elements or Cartesian State Vectors (<X,Y,Z> points).
-I've included default data sets of the planets in both formats so you can get a sence of what to expect in usage.
+I've included default data sets of the planets in both formats so you can get a sense of what to expect in usage.

 ## Adjustments made for computer graphics